sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/Health-Monitoring/bbe/_index.md

 - No library is necessary to write these probes; in many cases, a probe comes as a simple bash script

 #### Writing custom probes
 Nagios probes do not require a special library to be used.
-Instead, they follow two simple conventions (we are leaving out support for performance data here, as it is currently not needed in the ScienceMesh project):
+Instead, they follow two simple conventions (we are leaving out support for performance data here, as it is currently not needed in the Science Mesh project):

 - The return code of the probe determines its status:
   - `0` = Success